SNOMED-Documents/snomed-editorial-guide/medicinal-product-containing.md

 ## Overview

 |Product containing x (medicinal product)| concepts are abstract representations of the active ingredient(s) for a medicinal product.
-The medicinal product must contain the active ingredient(s) specified in the FSN but may also contain a modification of the active ingredient(s) specified in the FSN or may contain additional active ingredient(s).

 For example,

   *     * Product containing axitinib (medicinal product)
     * Product containing abacavir and lamivudine (medicinal product)

+The medicinal product must contain the active ingredient(s) specified in the FSN but may also contain a modification of the active ingredient(s) specified in the FSN or may contain additional active ingredient(s).
+For example, "Product containing amoxicillin" represents products that must contain some amoxicillin****(with any type of modification, be it amoxicillin sodium, or amoxicillin trihydrate, or no modification, as in amoxicillin (base)), but  _may also_ contain other active ingredients, such as clavulanic acid.
+This is the open world view.

+In stating “abstract representations...for a medicinal product”, the concept definition implies that at least one medicinal product exists, or has existed globally, that has that set of active ingredient substance(s).
+This precludes the possibility of generating MPs representing theoretical, or indeed all possible, combinations of sets of active ingredient substances.

+### Use case(s) supported by |Product containing x (medicinal product)|

+The main use case for describing products containing some active ingredient substance(s) is for analysis, as an aggregation concept for use in research.

+### IDMP Compatibility for |Product containing x (medicinal product)|

+A concept at this level with the open world view does not correspond to any concept currently in the IDMP suite of standards, although it could act as a parent (higher level grouper) concept for PhP1 concepts, if use case(s) were identified to require this.

 ## Modeling